 Discussions are ongoing on the status of on-campus research and fieldwork activities.Updates will be communicated to the research community and posted on this website.

 Students who may be experiencing financial emergencies as a result of the COVID-19 situation can find support and resources through the Registrar’s Office.
 Students can seek financial assistance to help with money for food, rent, university, travel or other expenses.
 Visit the Registrar’s Office website for an online chat with a Student Services Professional (available Monday to Thursday, 10 am to 12:30 pm and 1:30 pm to 3:30 pm).

-For information on OSAP, Auradata, student accounts and student services, please visit the Registrar’s Office website.
+For general information on OSAP, Auradata, student accounts and student services, please visit the Registrar’s Office website.
 For specific questions on the 2020-2021 academic year (fall and winter terms), there are questions and answers on this page.